Define a solid foundation for the digital transformation of the front end of your business.

 Failure #1 – Mistaking the role of sales enablement

 Sales enablement will be unique to every company.
 It’s a business strategy – not a product or checklist.
-It needs to be defined and applied to your organisation sensitively and expertly.
+Scope and success metrics must be defined and applied to your organisation sensitively and expertly.
 This job is not for an unseasoned sales team leader without proper, tailored advice.

 Failure #2 – Choosing the wrong person to lead sales enablement